EdenPlus/PlaceValueFinder/README.md

 # PlaceValueFinder
-This is a program I wrote in my free time that finds place values inside a number. - Java
+This is a program I wrote in my free time that finds place values inside a number.
+This is written in Java.